edur19/Protein-Molecular-dynamics-simulations/README.md

 The study included the analysis of RMSD, RMSF, radius of gyration, and energy profiles, demonstrating the critical role of solvent interactions in maintaining structural stability and realistic protein behavior.

-This course was offered by the Max Planck Institute for Polymer Research in collaboration with Heidelberg University. https://www.mpip-mainz.mpg.de/ws-2025-26-lectures-and-hands-on-sessions-in-computational-molecular-biophysics
+This course was taken during my Master's exchange in Heidelberg, offered by the Max Planck Institute for Polymer Research in collaboration with Heidelberg University. https://www.mpip-mainz.mpg.de/ws-2025-26-lectures-and-hands-on-sessions-in-computational-molecular-biophysics

 ## Folder Description